-The flow at the South Australian border is approximately 3.5 GL/day and will increase to around 4 GL/day over the coming week.
-It comprises:
+The flow at the South Australian border is approximately 3.5 GL/day.
+The specific flow the following week is still being determined due to operational matters.
+It will comprise:

 - full May Entitlement Flow (3 GL/day);

 - plus water for the environment (see below Environmental News); and

 - interstate trade adjustments.